 Overall we had a good stay though, and the pool is fantastic.

-Situated in Bournemouth, this spa hotel is within a 10-minute walk of Russell-Cotes Art Gallery and Museum, Bournemouth …More
+Situated near the beach, this spa hotel is within a 10-minute walk of Russell-Cotes Art Gallery and Museum, Bournemouth …More

 Situated near the beach, this spa hotel is within a 15-minute walk of Russell-Cotes Art Gallery and Museum, Bournemouth …More

-Situated near the beach, this spa hotel is within a 15-minute walk of Bournemouth International Centre and Bournemouth Beach …More
+Situated on the waterfront, this boutique hotel is within 1 mi (2 km) of Bournemouth Natural Science Society, Bournemouth …More

 Voted “the happiest place in the UK” in a 2007 poll, Bournemouth is a rapidly growing coastal resort town, with 11 km of sandy beaches.
 A vibrant town center, picturesque gardens, and sightseeing cruises from Bournemouth Pier add to its appeal.
 Robert Louis Stevenson wrote The Strange Case of Dr. Jekyll and Mr. Hyde here, and the town figures prominently in many of Thomas Hardy’s classic novels.